yoctoalex/eap-lb-lab/README.rst

 .. figure:: _figures/0_27.png

-3. Add New Endpoint
+3. Add and Additional Endpoint
 ************************************************************************

-As you can see, for now we've got only one endpoint located in North America, US East (N. Virginia) and deployed on Amazon AWS.
+In the previous step we configured protection for just one application endpoint located in North America, US East (N. Virginia) and deployed on Amazon AWS.
 But our applicatoin is serving a global audience, so let's add the second endpoint located in Europe for European users.

 `a)` Go to the F5 Cloud Services Portal, the **Essential App Protect** service and move on to the **PROTECT APPLICATION** card.
 There, in the **General** tab, select **Manage regions**.

 .. figure:: _figures/1_8.png

-`b)` Hit **Add**:
+`b)` Hit **Add** to add another region:

 .. figure:: _figures/1_9.png